BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^41]: **Cloud Words.** The Passport Backup Words are probably the scariest Single Point of Failure in this whole scenario.
 As noted in **Appendix III**, there are situations where a dual-loss can result in the loss of your assets if you don't have a cloud backup of your words, but you can save them if you do.
 If you have any large amount of funds you should _ensure_ that your Passport Backup Words and preferably your PIN as well are doubled-up in some secure storage, such as the encrypted cloud.

-[^42]: **Why No Password?** Every time you add a password to your system, you add a new SPOF (Single Point of Failure).
-In this case, all you'd be protecting is a watch-only wallet, which could compromise your privacy, but not your digital assets, so it's not worth it unless you have strong reasons for privacy protection.
+[^42]: **Why No Password?** Passwords create friction for accessing your system.
+Often that results in a SPOF, where the loss of the password can cause the loss of your secrets.
+In this case, all you'd lose is access to your read-only wallet, but that might be a crucial loss for your heirs or executors, who could find it much more difficult to access your assets without the ease-of-use of a transaction coordinator that already has your account information preloaded.

+[^sparrowbackup]: **Why Backup?** Theoretically, this isn't required: there's no secret information kept in your transaction coordinator.
+The backup is to make it easier to reconstruct your multisig account, particularly if that's done by an executor or heir who might not have the same knowledge of digital assets as you do.

 [^sparrowwallet]: **Sparrow Wallet Backups.** If the file is encrypted, this is obviously safe.
 If the file is not encrypted, it's a privacy concern, because anyone stealing it would have read-only access to your account.
 But, under no condition is it a SPOC for your actual assets, because the keys are offline.